← Back to Knowledge Graph

 Continue Exploring

-[[Illusion of Validity]] — The hedgehog's confidence reflects narrative coherence, not predictive accuracy
+[[Illusion of Validity]] — Why hedgehog confidence is uncorrelated with accuracy

-[[Theory-Induced Blindness]] — The mechanism that prevents hedgehogs from seeing their framework's flaws
+[[Theory-Induced Blindness]] — The mechanism that traps hedgehogs in their single framework

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book